-Video Compression for Adobe Flash, Apple Devices and HTML5.
+Video Encoding by the Numbers.
 Click here for more information.

 It’s important to recognize that when you deliver video over the Internet, you have multiple options, including streaming, progressive download and download and play.
 Note that the mode you choose will have significant impact on how you produce your files.